m50d/forex/README.md

   This way even if we are continuously retrying, we will only perform 2880 requests/day to 1forge, staying within the 5000 requests/day limit.
+  * If the cache is not updated, we return (potentially stale) results rather than an error to the client.
+  Since the result includes a timestamp, the client can make its own judgement in this scenario.
+  So I think this is better than representing results older than 5 minutes as an error.
+  * In a realistic deployment scenario I would want some kind of monitoring/supervisor for the cache populating fiber, particularly if the server was left running for long periods
+  (e.g. including a liveness check in a server health check HTTP endpoint).
+  The code for this would likely be specific to the deployment model we were using - for running locally on a development machine, regular log lines provide adequate confidence that the fiber really is running.